AnthonyCxx/Notes-and-Writeups/Python/GUI/README.md

 # GUI Development with Python and PyQt5
 [Qt](https://www.qt.io/) is a C++ library for GUI development that works on any platform.
 [PyQt5](https://pypi.org/project/PyQt5/) allows you to write these GUIs with native
+Python code.

-Python code. <br /> The majority of the content here comes from [_Create GUI Applications with Python and Qt5_](https://www.pythonguis.com/pyqt5-book/) by Martin Fitzpatrick, which is licensed under a [Creative Commons Attribution Share-alike Non-commercial license](https://creativecommons.org/licenses/by-nc-sa/3.0/), so feel free to contact me and
+The majority of the content here comes from [_Create GUI Applications with Python and Qt5_](https://www.pythonguis.com/pyqt5-book/) by Martin Fitzpatrick, which is licensed under a [Creative Commons Attribution Share-alike Non-commercial license](https://creativecommons.org/licenses/by-nc-sa/3.0/), so feel free to contact me and
 I can share the book with you for free :)